Written by Khushboo Masih.

 4. Free Places You Can Visit

-Who doesn’t like free stuff and when it is free in London!
+Who doesn’t like free stuff store it at Stasher and when it is free in London!
 I think you must visit these places.
 British Museum, famous for the Rosetta Stone.
 It is a key to understand Egyptian hieroglyphs- ancient script.
 St Paul Cathedral, you will be amazed to see the view of central London from there.
 Interested in the gothic theme visit Westminster Abbey.
 Tower of London to see the ancient ceremony performing from the past 700 years.
 Interested in theatre and drama then you must visit Theatre Royal Stratford East.

 5. Following the Left and Right Rule When On the Escalator